project-everest/vale/INSTALL.md

     ```brew install scons nuget mono```
 Note that the mono package includes F\#.

-Once these tools are installed, running SCons in the top-level directory will build the Vale tool
+Once these tools are installed, running SCons in the top-level directory will build the Vale tool:
-and build and verify all sources in the [src](./src) directory:

 python.exe scons.py

+To verify all Dafny sources in the [src](./src) directory, run:

+python.exe scons.py --DAFNY

+To verify all F* sources in the [src](./src) directory, run:

+python.exe scons.py --FSTAR

 NOTE: You can override tools/Kremlin by setting the KREMLIN_HOME
 environment variable to point to the directory where KreMLin is